Shawnigan Lake: Where to Stay, Eat and Play

 Shop antiques and vintage finds in town, with a visit to the Shawnigan Lake Vintage Barn—a barn-housed shop featuring repurposed, recycled and refinished home furnishings and eclectic decor—and West Coast Vintage, found in the centre of town and featuring antique and retro home furniture and finishings.

 Complete your visit with a stop at the Shawnigan Lake Museum, where you can learn about the history of the area through interactive displays, historical slideshows, an E.J.
-Hughes art gallery, and a mini model of the Kinsol Trestle, which celebrates its 100th anniversary this year.
+Hughes art gallery, and a mini model of the Kinsol Trestle, which celebrated its 100th anniversary in 2020.

-Newly opened in June, The Lakehouse is a lovely lakefront restaurant featuring water views from its three spacious patios and bright dining room, with dockside parking for easy access from the water.
-With Executive Chef Ryan Bissell at the helm, the food is casual yet sophisticated, featuring a seasonal menu made of locally-sourced ingredients, offering lunch and dinner dishes that range from basic beef burgers to Lamb Shoulder Bucatini, and a killer cocktail menu, too.
+Opened in June 2020, The Lakehouse is a lovely lakefront restaurant featuring water views from its three spacious patios and bright dining room, with dockside parking for easy access from the water.
+With Executive Chef Richard Dykeman at the helm, the food is casual yet sophisticated, featuring a seasonal menu made of locally-sourced ingredients, offering brunch, lunch and dinner dishes that range from burgers to Bennies to pastas—and a killer cocktail menu too.

 For breakfast, lunch or an afternoon treat, head to Oma’s Bakery, a family-run bakery located in the heart of Shawnigan Lake village offering home-baked goods, and a variety of soups and sandwiches to fuel up before your adventure-filled days on and around the lake.